Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/difference between depression and sadness.md

 a loss of interest in hobbies
 In severe cases, the person may think about or attempt suicide.
 They may isolate themselves from family or friends and feel unable to attend work or school.

-If these feelings of doubt last longer than 2 weeks, a healthcare professional may diagnose the person with major depressive disorder (MDD).
+If these feelings of doubt last longer than 2 weeks, it could be a sign of major depressive disorder (MDD).
 This is a type of depression that can be more severe and persistent than some other types.

-For a diagnosis of MDD, the doctor should link the symptoms only to depression and not to another medical diagnosis, such as substance use disorder or another underlying condition.
+For an accurate understanding, it is important to distinguish depression from other factors, such as substance use or underlying conditions.

 Unlike sadness, depression can leave a person struggling to get through their day.
 Sadness is just one element of depression.

-Treatment for depression
-If a person has symptoms of depression for longer than 2 weeks, it is advisable to seek professional help.

-A physician can help determine the level of treatment necessary to manage symptoms.

-Following diagnosis, possible treatments include counseling and psychotherapy.
+Psychotherapy and counseling are often helpful for managing symptoms of depression.

 Psychotherapy and counseling
 Psychotherapy involves talking with a trained professional.